 There is now a concerted effort across a broad front to destroy the credibility of the CoI and upend the multi-million dollar effort to remove the “crocodiles” who have corrupted Fiji’s institutions of state.
 And make no mistake.
 It all amounts to a conspiracy – a plot between some of the most influential people in Fiji, acting in concert – to subvert a lawfully constituted Commission of Inquiry by a Judge of Fiji’s highest court.

-Grubsheet first got wind of today’s announcement on Tuesday September 30 – three days ago – in the following extract from a missive from social media warrior Charlie Charters – who has taken it upon himself to wage a sustained campaign to discredit the CoI on behalf of his friend of three decades, the President of the Law Society, Wylie Clarke.
+Grubsheet first got wind of today’s announcement on Tuesday September 30 – three days ago (four days come Saturday) – in the following extract from a missive from social media warrior Charlie Charters – who has taken it upon himself to wage a sustained campaign to discredit the CoI on behalf of his friend of three decades, the President of the Law Society, Wylie Clarke.

 “Today the Fiji Law Society filed their application for a judicial review of the COI Report and tomorrow Graham Leung’s will be filed just inside the notional deadline of October 1.
 So that means four JRs on the COI Report plus Malimali’s JR of the process leading up to her sacking.”